doodspav/LegendLeagueSeasons/README.md

 - archerQueenLevel (int)
 - grandWardenLevel (int)

 Seasons 2018-04 and later have all the info provided provided by the official api.
+Bear in mind that updates can mean that more information is provided.
 ##### CSV
 Seasons 2018-03 and later have seperate csv files from th7-11 (th7 is only included if any got to legends that season), and all seasons have a file with all the information.